-In A Love Restored, Benjamin is surprised that Ruth Ann hangs simple homemade salt dough ornaments on her tree.
-These are a love tradition that her family continues from year to year rather than fancy store-bought ornaments that might be more fitting a woman of her station..
+In A Love Restored, Benjamin is surprised to discover these simple salt dough ornaments hanging on Ruth Ann’s tree rather than fancy store-bought ornaments that might be more fitting a woman of her station..
 These homemade decorations are a long-standing tradition for the Sutton family.

 Here is the recipe that inspired this scene in the book and one I made with my daughter and her girl scout troop many years ago.
 I hope that you will enjoy making these with your family and perhaps find a new Christmas tradition.

 What You’ll Need

 1/2 cup Water